 Registered nurses are the most significant occupation in the healthcare delivery system.
 RNs practice in numerous different medical environments, including Upsala MN hospitals, private practices, outpatient clinics, nursing homes and even schools.
 Their basic function is to aid doctors in the treatment of their patients.
 However, the specific duties of a registered nurse will depend on their job or area of expertise as well as where they work.
 A few of the functions of an RN may include:

 - Maintaining health records and charts

-Nurses with a higher degree may have more high level job duties and responsibilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a higher degree may have more advanced job duties and responsibilities.
+Nurse practitioners (NP), for instance, must hold a Master’s Degree and typically work more independently than their RN counterparts.
+They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.